dataloop/dataloop-support/docs/agent/supported_operating_systems.md

 _**PLEASE NOTE:** We have recently rebranded and changed our name from Dataloop.IO to Outlyer.
-Our agent is still called “dataloop agent”, and relevant code reflects the old name (Dataloop) as well.
+Our Dataloop (Outlyer) Agent is still called “dataloop agent”, and relevant code reflects the old name (Dataloop) as well.
 Thank you for your patience as we update everything._

 ## Supported Operating Systems

-We build the Dataloop agent on Centos 6 and Debian 7 which means that anything released in May 2010 or later is supported.
+We build the Dataloop Dataloop (Outlyer) Agent on Centos 6 and Debian 7 which means that anything released in May 2010 or later is supported.

 ![Supported OS](/img/agent_binary_support.png)